The Broadway League Foundation Inc.

 - The Broadway Speakers Bureau® distance learning program, which educates students about non-performance careers through panels held in high schools, colleges and universities, to guarantee the long-term health of the theatrical community.

 - Recognizing significant contributions to arts and education through the Schoenfeld Vision for Arts in Education Award:

 - The inaugural award recognized Gerald Schoenfeld and Joel Klein for their respective contributions to arts education in New York City public schools.

-- The second award recognized James M. Nederlander's contribution by forming the National High School Musical Theatre Awards, which inspire future generations and celebrate outstanding student performance and excellence in theatre arts education in high schools across the US.
+- The second award recognized James M. Nederlander's contribution by forming The National High School Musical Theater Awards, which inspire future generations and celebrate outstanding student performance and excellence in theatre arts education in high schools across the U.S.

 - The Second American Congress of Theatre ("ACT II") held at Harvard University in 2000 in conjunction with Theatre Communications Group, which explored the relationship between commercial producers and not-for-profit theatre.

 - The Broadway community's combined efforts, together with the President's Committee of the Arts and Humanities and the Smithsonian Institution, to assist in preserving the arts and cultural heritage of Haiti following the 2010 earthquake.